How to Have Difficult Conversations in Schools

 Some of these will be in no way difficult and can or should lead to positive developmental outcomes.

 Courageous conversations are those that you will find the most challenging.
-Tackling poor practise or clear breaches in policy or expectations.
+Tackling poor practice or clear breaches in policy or expectations.
 Maybe you have had conversations before that have gone badly.

 Have clear concrete examples of what you are talking about.
 Avoid being vague and saying things like “A few people have raised concerns about your lessons”.
 This won’t go down well and will lead to other questions you may not have the answers to undermining your point.
 Try “During last Thursday’s learning walk the deputy head noticed that you didn’t have any visual resources prepared for the lesson.
 Can you explain why that was?”.